zihuaye/3xsd/README.txt

   3fsd:
   Same with 3zsd.

+  There are at lease two ways to increase the performance of 3xsd:
+  1.Install Cython, and rename _3xsd.py to _3xsd.pyx, run it.
+    Cython will compile _3xsd.py lib into a _3xsd.so file, using static type declarations.
+    This can gain about 5%-6% performance increasement.

+  2.Use PyPy.
+    This can gain about 10%-15% performance increasement(or more).

 OS requirement: CentOS 6.x with python 2.6/2.7, Debian 6/7.

 Doing this before running the program(minimal requirement):